Hidden Valley Campground Rock Climbing

 - There is no running water in the Park.
 Come prepared with a 5-gallon or more jug if planning on staying more than a day.
 The last place to fill up is at the West Entrance kiosk, where you'll pay 25 cents for 5 gallons.

-- Protect your food!!! .
+- Protect your food!!!
+To the campground residents, a styrofoam cooler is a call for a party...crows, jays, squirrels etc all teamed up to rip this apart and emptied it's tortillas, chocolate and shrimp etc in about a 1/2 hour... .
 A couple of durable plastic storage bins will make your life a lot easier and will help to keep the critters self-sufficient.

 - Cell phones reception is spotty, but good reception can be had at Key's View.
 There is an ***EMERGENCY ONLY*** phone located at the second bathroom in main loop of Hidden Valley Campground.
 The closest payphone is at Coyote Corner at the SE corner of Park Blvd and Hwy 62.